artsy/positron/doc/getting_started.md

 # Getting Started with Positron

 *Positron* is the Artsy Writer front-end app used to create editorial on Artsy.
 It's version 2 of the posting tool powered by [Spooky](https://github.com/artsy/spooky) for a back-end.
-This doc will assume you've set up XCode and common development tools after getting started with Gravity.
+This doc will assume you've set up XCode and common development tools.

 ## Ezel